The Godfather Part III: Plot

-In 1979, Michael Corleone is approaching sixty years of age.
+In 1979, Michael Corleone is approaching 60 years of age.
 Plagued with guilt over his ruthless rise to power, especially for having ordered his brother Fredo Corleone's murder, (Note: As depicted in The Godfather Part II (1974)) he donates millions to charitable causes.

 Michael and Kay Adams are divorced; their children Anthony and Mary live with Kay.
 At a reception in Michael's honor at St. Patrick's Old Cathedral that follows a papal order induction ceremony, Anthony tells his father that he is leaving law school to become an opera singer.
 Kay supports Anthony's decision, while Michael eventually agrees to let him go his own way.
 Kay reveals to Michael that she and Anthony know the truth about Fredo's death.

 Vincent Mancini, the illegitimate son of Michael's long-dead older brother Sonny by his mistress Lucy Mancini, (Note: As depicted in The Godfather (1972)) arrives at the reception.
 Michael's sister Connie arranges for Vincent to settle a dispute with his rival Joey Zasa, but Zasa calls Vincent a bastard, and Vincent bites Zasa's ear.
 Michael, troubled by Vincent's temper yet impressed by his loyalty, agrees to include Vincent in the family business.

-The head of the Vatican Bank, Archbishop Gilday, has accumulated a massive deficit of $769M.
-Michael offers $600M in exchange for the Vatican's shares in an international real estate company, Internazionale Immobiliare, (Note: A fictional company, but possibly a reference to the real-world Società Generale Immobiliare) which would give him a controlling interest.
+The head of the Vatican Bank, Archbishop Gilday, has accumulated a massive deficit of $769 million.
+Michael offers $600 million in exchange for the Vatican's shares in an international real estate company, Internazionale Immobiliare, (Note: A fictional company, but possibly a reference to the real-world Società Generale Immobiliare) which would give him a controlling interest.
 Immobiliare's board approves the offer, pending ratification by Pope Paul VI.

 Don Altobello, a New York Mafia boss and Connie's godfather, tells Michael that his partners on The Commission want to be involved with the Immobiliare deal.
-However, wanting to finally become legitimate, Michael pays them to sell his Las Vegas holdings instead.
+However, wanting finally to become legitimate, Michael pays them his sold Las Vegas holdings instead.
 Zasa receives nothing and, declaring Michael to be his enemy, storms out.
 Don Altobello, assuring Michael that he can diplomatically resolve the matter, leaves to speak to Zasa.

 Moments later, a helicopter hovers outside the conference room and opens fire.
-Most bosses are killed, but Michael, Vincent, and Michael's bodyguard Al Neri, escape.
-Michael realizes that Altobello is the traitor, and suffers a diabetic stroke.
+Most of the mafia's bosses are killed, but Michael, Vincent, and Michael's bodyguard Al Neri escape.
+Michael realizes that Altobello is the traitor, but suffers a diabetic stroke before he can act.
 As Michael recuperates, Vincent and Mary begin a romance, while Neri and Connie permit Vincent to retaliate against Zasa.
 During a street festival, Vincent kills Zasa.
 Michael berates Vincent for his actions and insists that Vincent end his relationship with Mary because it is dangerous and they are first cousins.